 Contact a Passaic County New Jersey Domestic Violence Attorney Today

 At the law offices of Del Sardo & Montanari, our law professionals have extensive experience representing the victims of Domestic Violence and helped protect the rights and future of many clients in Woodland Park, Wayne, Paterson and across Passaic County and Northern, NJ.

 If you or someone you love needs legal representation, do not hesitate to speak with one of our family law attorneys regarding your case.
-Call our Woodland Park office at (973) 233-4396 today or contact us online for a free consultation.
+Call our Little Falls office at (973) 233-4396 today or contact us online for a free consultation.